Pregnancy-Safe Skincare: What to Avoid & What Actually Works

 Can I use salicylic acid face wash while pregnant?

 Low-dose salicylic acid (under 2%) in wash-off products is usually fine.
-The short contact time limits how much absorbs.
+The short contact time limits how much absorbs into your body.

 Glycolic acid is often a safer choice for exfoliation during pregnancy.